frett27/test-bluetooth-rs-dbus/README.md

-## this is a simple test to use dbus on bluez
+## Toy project to use bluez on dbus, from rust

 Experiment to create an executable that may be cross compiled